 Step two: Active reading with Text-to-Text, Text-to-Self, Text-to-World

 Below is an example of directions you can give to students to guide them through this activity.
 Let students know if they should record their answer directly on the text or in their journals.
 Some teachers provide a graphic organizer to help students record their answers.
-Click here for a sample graphic organizer you can adapt for your own classroom use.
 The questions in the directions are general but you can make them specific to the material your class is studying.
 For example, you might ask students to connect what they read to specific texts or events you have studied earlier in the school year.

 Directions for Text-to-Text, Text-to-Self, Text-to-World

 Read the text once.
 Then read it again to find ideas that you can use to answer the following questions.

 1) Text-to-Text – How do the ideas in this text remind you of another text (story, book, movie, song, etc)?
 Complete one of the following statements:

 - What I just read reminds me of ___________________ (story/book/movie/song) because...

 - The ideas in this text are similar to the ideas in ___________________ because….

 - The ideas in this text are different than the ideas in ___________________ because….

 2) Text-to-Self – How do the ideas in this text relate to your own life, ideas and experiences?
 Complete one of the following statements: